-- We have invited the board's Voc./Ed transitional person to meet with several students. - At our grade/level options assemblies we have included a section on Vocational Education to expose students to the possibility of going in that direction. - We continued with Career Day, Take Your Child to Work Day and the Tech/ Voc Roadshow. - Our POP and Entrepreneurship options still have considerable content directed towards Vocational Education as an option.
+- We have invited the board's Voc./Ed transitional person to meet with several students. - At our grade/level options assemblies we have included a section on Vocational Education to expose students to the possibility of going in that direction. - There was no Career Fair, but we continued with Take Your Child to Work Day and the Tech/ Voc Roadshow. - Our POP and Entrepreneurship options still have considerable content directed towards Vocational Education as an option. - We added a new Secondary 4 option, Financial Literacy, that was very popular with our students and have a Secondary 5 Intro to Business class planned for next year.